-Company A crossed the Seine over the Austerliz Bridge on August 27 on its way to Germany.
+Company A crossed the Seine over the Austerlitz Bridge on August 27 on its way to Germany.
 Companies C and D set up on the night of the great parade in the outskirts of Paris.
 C Company bivouacked in an abandoned race track and many of the men were allowed to spend the evening in the city.
-D Company set up its mortars in Le Bourgrt, where snipers were still active.
+D Company set up its mortars in Le Bourget, where snipers were still active.
 To them, Paris was so near and yet so far.

 The next morning found both companies on the road again, moving with the 28th Division and once more hot on the trail of the fleeing Germans.